Elementary Schooler's Take Action for Kids in Ukraine

 Here, we introduce you to some of them:

 When the invasion of Ukraine first took place and the students of Marshall W. Errickson Elementary School in Freehold, New Jersey, saw the devastation happening to children and their families, they knew they had to help.
-They just weren't exactly sure how to.
-This changed when a first-grade student, Victoria, came to school one morning crying.
+They just weren't exactly sure how.
+This changed when a first grader, Victoria, came to school one morning crying.
 When her classmates and teacher asked why she was upset, she explained that her grandparents were still in Ukraine and were living in fear in their basement.
-She shared that her parents had been watching the devastating news all day, crying about what was going on back home.
+She shared that her parents had been watching the news all day, crying about what was going on back home.
 After hearing this from Victoria, her classmates decided to take action.

-Together they created the "Pennies for Peace" initiative.
-The news of this class' fundraiser soon spread throughout the whole school.
-Students, staff, and parents donated their change to help the children of Ukraine.
-"We think many people wanted to help Ukrainians - they just didn't know how to.
-What stood out to the students was that you can never underestimate the power of just one person or just one penny.
-You can accomplish anything when a group of like-minded people gets together behind a common cause.
-After two weeks of collecting coins, Marshall W. Errickson Elementary School raised $10,500.01 and donated the total to support UNICEF's Ukraine emergency efforts.
+Together, the class created the "Pennies for Peace" initiative.
+News of the fundraiser soon spread throughout the whole school.
+Students, staff and parents donated their change to help the children of Ukraine.
+After two weeks of collecting coins, the Marshall W. Errickson Elementary School community raised $10,500.01 and donated the total to support UNICEF's Ukraine emergency efforts.

-Similarly, Fifth Grade students at Angell Elementary School in Ann Arbor, Michigan, raised $2,465 for UNICEF after hosting a three-day Coin Drive during their school's annual "March Music Madness" event, donations from families and friends, and a fundraising event called "Craft for a Cause."
+Similarly, fifth graders at Angell Elementary School in Ann Arbor, Michigan, raised $2,465 for UNICEF after hosting a three-day coin drive during their school's annual "March Music Madness" event, donations from families and friends, and a fundraising event called "Craft for a Cause."

-The students were so invested in their fundraiser that they researched and prepared slides to present and provide context to younger students about their fundraiser, while others even gave up recess to monitor the Coin Drive table.
+The students researched and prepared slides to present and provide context to younger students about their fundraiser, while others even gave up recess to monitor the Coin Drive table.

-Over in Terre Haute, Indiana, at Dixie Bee Elementary School, students raised funds by rallying their community to donate to children in Ukraine.
+In Terre Haute, Indiana, at Dixie Bee Elementary School, students raised funds by rallying their community to donate to children in Ukraine.
 They even convinced their principal to have a pie thrown in her face if they met their goal of $1000.
-This was a successful strategy as over $2,100 was raised in the end.
-About what inspired her involvement in this fundraiser Principal Cassell responded that “there is no better feeling than knowing you are making a difference in the lives of those who do not have all the benefits that you may have."
+The strategy was a success: over $2,100 was raised.
+Principal Cassell said, “There is no better feeling than knowing you are making a difference in the lives of those who do not have all the benefits that you may have."

 Kids educate their community to raise necessary funds